Filip Turek European Parliament and the Overton Window

 The Romani endorsement and the legitimization of racism

 His gesture is not innocent.
 In a country where Romani representation remains rare, visibility can be mistaken for power.
 Perhaps Godla believes his presence within the coalition could help moderate positions or open dialogue.
+In practice, however, such participation legitimizes those who have built their political discourse on contempt for his own people and provides Czech extremism with a façade of diversity.

 The alliance that betrays its own

-The calculation of Andrej Babiš (ANO) is simple: he needs the Motorists to form a majority.
-To achieve it, he accepts sharing power with sectors that have expressed disdain toward part of his own Romani electorate.
+Andrej Babiš’s (ANO) calculation is simple: he needs the Motorists to form a majority.
+To achieve it, he accepts sharing power with sectors that have expressed disdain toward parts of his own Romani electorate.
+Thousands of voters once trusted him out of pragmatism, not ideology.
+They now feel betrayed as he partners with those who minimize hate crimes such as the one in Vítkov.

 From Havel’s legacy to the echo of totalitarianism

-While hate gains microphones and seats, many foreign influencers and digital nomads living in Czechia prefer silence.
-They post about how “magical” and “safe” Prague is, yet omit any mention of hate crimes, the neo-Nazis multiplying like mushrooms, and the rise of extremist parties that despise even the same foreigners who praise them.
+The contrast is stark.
+The country of Václav Havel, a symbol of democratic conscience, is allowing his legacy to be replaced by authoritarian nostalgia.
+Meanwhile, hate gains microphones and seats, while many foreign influencers and digital nomads living in Czechia choose silence.
+They post about how “magical” and “safe” Prague is but omit any mention of hate crimes, the neo-Nazis multiplying like mushrooms, and the rise of Czech extremism that despises even the same foreigners who praise it.

-The Overton window is already open
+The Overton Window is already open

 Sources